 Industries all over the United States and beyond widely used asbestos in many capacities.
-Once fondly referred to as a ‘miracle mineral’, it wasn’t until the late 1970s when doctors and scientists began noticing the latent, harmful effects on humans from prolonged exposure to the mineral in certain circumstances.
+Once fondly referred to as a ‘miracle mineral,’ it wasn’t until the late 1970s that doctors and scientists began noticing the latent, harmful effects on humans from prolonged exposure to the mineral in certain circumstances.
 Asbestos is now classified as a carcinogen, or cancer-causing substance, by the National Toxicology Program (NTP), the World Health Organization (WHO), and other national public health agencies.
 Today, most use or distribution of asbestos is banned.
 There are national laws on how to manage, remove, or further use asbestos, with hefty consequences to the liable party when broken.

 How Dangerous Exposure Happens in Schools

-Schools built before the 1970s (before the use of the mineral was outlawed) most likely have some level of asbestos, somewhere.
+Schools built before the 1970s (before the use of the mineral was outlawed) most likely have some level of asbestos somewhere.
 Especially because older buildings can equal a higher risk of exposure to asbestos-containing products that have deteriorated from age.

 Asbestos that’s packed away in the insulation of a well-maintained wall can’t cause harm, but when the walls are crumbling and insulation is falling or otherwise exposed, that’s when things get dangerous.
 When asbestos fibers become airborne and make their way into the lungs via inhalation, damage can set in.
-This happens if tiny asbestos fibers get lodged in the throat or other tissues of the body when ingested, potentially, causing cancer.
+This happens if tiny asbestos fibers get lodged in the throat or other tissues of the body when ingested, potentially causing cancer.